 The Llyfr Aneirin (Book of Aneirin) is now fully digitized on the National Library of Wales site.

 Durham Priory Library Recreated is a project to digitize all of the books associated with Durham Priory Library.
 In the first phase, the material still held in Durham (341 manuscripts and 52 printed books) is being digitized.
 Very high-quality, zoomable, clickable facsimiles; note that these are currently somewhat slow to load.

 National Libary of Scotland

 Auchinleck MS (NLS Advocates 19.2.1) : complete transcription and digital facsimile of the manuscript.
 The transcription is the focus of the project: image viewing is awkward (click to individual folia from the transcription), and images are very small, though zoomable within a small window.
-There is also a plug-in based version: the plug-in appears to be for Windows browsers only (June 2012).
+This is an older project.

 The Murthly Hours : complete digitization of a 13th-century Book of Hours.
 Images are very small, though zoomable within a small window.
-There is also a plug-in based version: the plug-in appears to be for Windows browsers only (June 2012).
+This is an older project.

 University of Edinburgh